thiagowfx/thiagowfx.github.io/content/posts/2022-01-30-watch-files-and-react-to-changes-during-development.md

 It took me less than 5 minutes to install and figure out how to use `entr`.

+[This blog post](https://schauderbasis.de/posts/entr/) covers it in more detail.

 ## Option #2: watchman

 [`watchman`](https://facebook.github.io/watchman/) from Facebook Open Source: